grpc/grpc.github.io/docs/tutorials/basic/ruby.md

 - A *client-side streaming RPC* where the client writes a sequence of messages and sends them to the server, again using a provided stream.
 Once the client has finished writing the messages, it waits for the server to read them all and return its response.
-You specify a server-side streaming method by placing the `stream` keyword before the *request* type.
+You specify a client-side streaming method by placing the `stream` keyword before the *request* type.

 ```protobuf